Rotorua's National Kiwi Hatchery gets $500k grant as part of Strategic Tourism Assets Protection Programme

 The hatchery is one of four businesses owned by Ngāi Tahu Tourism that received a total of $1.95 million in grants from the programme.

-Franz Josef Glacier Guides and Hot Pools, Dark Sky Project in Takapō (Tekapo) and the National Kiwi Hatchery each received $500,000, while Dart River Adventures in
+Franz Josef Glacier Guides and Hot Pools, Dark Sky Project in Takapō (Tekapo) and the National Kiwi Hatchery each received $500,000, and Dart River Adventures in

-The grant funding was subject to the successful implementation of a funding agreement with the Ministry of Business, Innovation and Employment (MBIE).
+The funding was subject to the successful implementation of a agreement with the Ministry of Business, Innovation and Employment (MBIE).

-The funding for Franz Josef Glacier Guides and Hot Pools, Dark Sky Project and Dart River Adventures will be provided over 12 months, while the National Kiwi Hatchery grant will be provided over two years.
+Glacier Guides, Dark Sky and Dart River Adventures get their money over 12 months.
+The National Kiwi Hatchery grant will be provided over two years.

-Each of the businesses are also able to access a loan if required.
+Each of the businesses can also access a loan if required.

-Ngāi Tahu Holdings Chief Executive Mike Pohio said he was delighted the attractions had received STAPP funding and was looking forward to working through the next steps with MBIE.
+Ngāi Tahu Holdings chief executive Mike Pohio said he was delighted the attractions had received STAPP funding and was looking forward to working through the next steps with MBIE.

 Read More